 Low Serotonin Symptoms

-There is no reliable way to quantify a serotonin deficiency since there is no way to measure serotonin in the brain.
+There is no reliable way to quantify a serotonin deficiency since there is currently no way to measure serotonin in the brain.

 This is why taking note of signs and symptoms is a better indicator of a neurotransmitter imbalance than blood or urine tests.

-Depression is the most widely known sign of low serotonin, but is certainly not the only one.
+Depression is the most widely known sign of low serotonin, but it is certainly not the only one.

 - anxiety and panic disorders